signalfx/integrations/collectd-memcached/README.md

 # ![](https://github.com/signalfx/integrations/blob/master/collectd-memcached/img/integrations_memcached.png) Memcached Plugin

-_This is a directory consolidate all the metadata associated with the Memcached collectd plugin.
+_This is a directory that consolidates all the metadata associated with the Memcached plugin for collectd.
 The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd/blob/master/src/memcached.c)_

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)